core2webtechnologies/ContentsForIncubator/01-React/README.md

-ReactJS Learning Curve!
+## ReactJS Learning Curve!

--There are 5 checkpoints to this course viz.
+- There are 5 checkpoints to this course viz.

    1. Getting Along with HTML5, CSS3 & JavaScript (ES6/ES7)